MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/get-up-and-running.md

 ### Teams

 You and your frontline workers can create teams to help specific groups stay in touch.
 For example, you could create a Cashiers team so all your cashiers can communicate with each other and share information.
 If there’s a policy change that only applies to cashiers, you can post it in the Cashiers team so it reaches the people who need to see it.
-[Learn more about teams in Teams]()
+[Learn how to create a team in Teams](https://support.microsoft.com/office/set-up-groups-and-teams-a79afa20-aa01-44a3-b33d-5eaa72f6404f).

 ### Chats

 Teams chat allows members of your frontline workforce to communicate seamlessly without having to use their personal messaging apps.
-[Learn more about chats]()
+[Learn more about chats](https://support.microsoft.com/office/first-things-to-know-about-chats-88ed0a06-6b59-43a3-8cf7-40c01f2f92f2).

 ### Activity